 Section 14.
-Early Career Committee.
-The Early Career Committee (the “ECC”) shall represent the interests of early career members within the Society.
-Membership in the ECC shall be unlimited.
-The Chair of the ECC shall be elected by a majority vote of those attending the ECC meeting held at the Society’s Annual Meeting.
+Early Career Development Committee.
+The Early Career Development Committee (the “ECDC”) shall represent the interests of early career members within the Society.
+Membership in the ECDC shall be unlimited.
+The Chair of the ECDC shall be elected by a majority vote of those attending the ECDC meeting held at the Society’s Annual Meeting.
 The term of the Chair will be two (2) years.
 Serving as the Chair of the committee does not exclude one from serving as the Early Career Delegate on the Board and vice versa.

-The ECC may have subcommittees as necessary to manage the activities of the ECC.
+The ECDC may have subcommittees as necessary to manage the activities of the ECDC.
 Its Cabinet shall be composed of the Chair, Delegate to the Board, and subcommittee chairs.
-The Cabinet will establish and periodically review the policies and direction of the ECC, and oversee implementation of ECC activities associated with the Annual Meeting.
+The Cabinet will establish and periodically review the policies and direction of the ECDC and oversee implementation of ECDC activities associated with the Annual Meeting.